Mentalab-hub/Mentalab-EEGLab-Plugin/README.md

 # Mentalab-EEGLab-Plugin

 Mentalab-EEGLab-Plugin is a MATLAB library that acts as a plugin for [EEGLab](https://sccn.ucsd.edu/eeglab/index.php).
-Use it to import Mentalab Explore CSV files into an EEGLab structure.
+Use it to import Mentalab Explore CSV and BIN files into an EEGLab structure.

-BIN files are not yet supported but we are working on it!

 ## Installation